niCodeLine/pronostiCard/README.md

 What I use in my AI (Artificial Idiot) to get the weather of my, or any location.

+Here I apply API requests, data preprocessing and transformation, HTML parsing and generation, pythonic elegance, and asthetic sence of design.

 ## Usage

 Since the package is called _pornos_ (my keyboard is half working and I misspelled *pronos*), I call the